NYC00kie/Sn1054BotDev/README.md

 The Features in it can be seen by typing .help in the Discord Chat

 I am not a professional and this is only a hobby projekt.

+there are 3 .env Files
+in /methodes is one
+in /commands is one
+and in the root dir is one